MakE Your Space

 When Every Building Looks Like the Next One

-Commercial real estate has a differentiation problem.
+Real estate has a differentiation problem.
 When a competitor can break ground on a near-identical building down the street, the amenities arms race accelerates — but most developers are still reaching for the same solutions.
 Another coffee bar.
 Another coworking lounge.
 Another abstract sculpture in the lobby that nobody photographs.

 Meanwhile, the spaces with the most potential sit underactivated.
 Lobbies that feel transient.
 Atriums that echo.
 Public plazas that empty out by noon.
 Transition spaces that move people through rather than drawing them to.